Skip to content

 Courtesy of The Totley History Group

-Ethel had married Gerald Haythornthwaite in 1937 and together they were the leading lights of the CPRE.
+Ethel had married Gerald Haythornthwaite in 1937 and together they were the leading lights of CPRE Peak District and South Yorkshire.
 They worked tirelessly to keep the Green Belt.
 The first campaign after the war was in 1946 where they successfully stopped house building on the moors above Totley.
-Totley was to feature in further CPRE campaigns.

 Advertisement Sheffield Telegraph 10th October 1952